Key Performance Indicator (KPI)

 KPIs are financial and non-financial that are used to meansure progress towards business objectives.
 In project management, the success of a project can be measured by how well it achieves it's KPIs.

-Throughout the project project lifecycle, project managers should track progress against the KPIs.
+, project managers should track progress against the KPIs.
 This is so that if there are any issues they can take action early (this is better than finding that the KPIs won't be met once the project has finished).
 For example, a progress check during project build could reveal that the project won't meet it's KPIs giving the project board the opportunity to cancel the project reducing the financial loss.

 Examples of KPIs